nobhkybsh/esp32_cyd_pda_actions/README.md

 # To Do
 * App icons
 * Wi-Fi apps
-* Gopher browser
-* PIM apps (notes, todo, contacts, schedule, handwriting notes)
+* PIM apps (todo, contacts, schedule, handwriting notes)
 * SD support
 * More games
 * More apps